 28 June 2015: Perhaps the most difficult choice to make is deciding from among the scone of the day, muffin of the day and sweet of the day.
 If the salted caramel sticky bun is available, it’s a no-brainer.
 This is a sweet treat which should be mentioned in the same breath as the fabled Frontier roll and the cinnamon rolls at San Marcos Cafe outside of Santa Fe.
 In other words, it’s in rarefied company.
 It’s even better when served hot with lots of melting butter.
 Calories be damned; just double-up on the treadmill.

-28 June 2015: The behemoth breakfast burrito is probably even more dietetically devastating than the sticky buns.
-Roughly the size of a log of firewood, it’s engorged with the ingredients New Mexicans love on their breakfast burritos: scrambled eggs, potatoes, cheese and your choice of bacon or sausage (live it up and have both) topped with red or green chile (or both).
+25 November 2021: The aptly named and almost intimidating in size Grande Burrito is probably even more dietetically devastating than the sticky buns.
+Roughly the size of a log of firewood, it’s engorged with the ingredients New Mexicans love on their breakfast burritos: scrambled eggs, potatoes, cheese and your choice of bacon, chorizo, ham, sausage or turkey sausage (live it up and have them all) topped with red or green chile (or both).
+While five proteins on one burrito may seem rather excessive, it surprised me how well one flavors melded while still retaining individuality of personality.
 This is one of the best breakfast burritos to have crossed my path in quite a while.
 The red chile has a very pleasant piquancy while the green has the roasted nuances aficionados appreciate.

-28 June 2015: For my Kim, a carne adovada burrito sans additional chile makes great sense.
-She contends that the chile in which the pork has marinated has a porcine-blessed flavor profile other chile doesn’t have.
+25 November 2021: For my Kim, a carne adovada burrito sans additional chile makes great sense.
+She contends that the chile in which the pork has marinated has a porcine-blessed flavor profile it might lose if the burrito was smothered.
 She was blown away by the sheer volume of pork with which this burrito is engorged.
 Tender tendrils of pure pork deliciousness marinated in chile practically made her swoon.
+The breakfast version of the carne adovada burrito also includes scrambled eggs, cheese and onions, all of which work well together.

 28 June 2015: Among the more intriguing sandwiches on the menu is one called the ABQ Western Sandwich, sliced brisket, smoked sausage, Cheddar and barbecue sauce on a toasted ciabatta bun.
 One of the things that make this an intriguing sandwich is that there is no smoker on the premises.
 Somehow, the brisket has the hint of smokiness that seems to indicate it spent time imbibing low-and-slow smoke.
 The smoked sausage doesn’t quite have the same discernible smoke notes, but it pairs well with the brisket.